digitalpolygon/polymer-pantheon-drupal/README.md

-# Polymer integration with Pantheon and Drupal
+# Polymer for Pantheon Drupal Applications